hellange/poor-mans-smu/README.md

 From May 2020, using PlatformIO instead of ArduinoIDE/Teensyduino.
 Mainly because the project has grown.
 Should be possible to use ArduinoIDE by renaming the main.cpp to *.ino.
 All files are in the src/ directory.
 Building and testing is only performed using PlatformIO.

+Rotary encoder uses a library from https://github.com/luni64/EncoderTool which works very well with my no-name cheap rotary encoder.
+No more debounce problems.

 Note:
 The refs/ directory contains stuff that is not relevant for the source code.
 Just to keep it somewhere.